bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 Note that Promises represent the future results of single asynchronous computations.
 They cannot be used to represent repeated asynchronous computations, however.

-We can't use Promises to replace `setInterval()` because that function invokes a callback function repeatedly, which is something that Promises are just not designed to do.
+We can’t use Promises to replace `setInterval()` because that function invokes a callback function repeatedly, which is something that Promises are just not designed to do.

 ### Using Promises